oelizondo/Hashie/readme.md

-## hash
+## Hashie

-hash is a small library that implements a hash data structure.
+Hashie is a small library that implements a hash data structure.

 ### What it does

 For every element you want to insert (e.g. 543) a new key is generated with a % 10 modulo(for now).
-So the key for 543 is 43. hash will create a vector in the position 43 and insert the number 543 there.
+So the key for 543 is 43.
+Hashie will create a vector in the position 43 and insert the number 543 there.

 ### Colissions